Envira Gallery Documentation

 envira_dynamic_album( array( 'id' => 'custom-XXX', 'galleries' => '607,611' ) );

-If you wanted to create a dynamic album that shows all of your Envira galleries, an example of that shortcode is shown below.
+If you wanted to create a dynamic album that shows all of your Envira galleries, use the following shortcode.
 Just be sure to keep the ID for the album unique.

 Shortcode: